 his presented on October 7th, 2011 at the Power Conference at University of Michigan's Tubman College of Architecture and Urban Planning.

-Professor Morales was featured in the movie Cheat You Fair, which was about the Maxwell Street Market.
+Professor Morales was featured in the movie Cheat You Fair, which was about Chicago's Maxwell Street Market.

 See Prof. Alfonso Morales in the segment "fishing for food" on the NBC Nightly News with Brian Williams click here to see the clip.